data-lessons/library-shell-DEPRECATED/lesson-materials/LibCarp-lesson-two.md

 #Library Carpentry Week Two: Controlling Data (with the Shell)

-1730-2030, Monday 16 November, City University London

 _____
 ##Lesson Plan

-This lesson follows on from '[Week One: Basics](https://github.com/LibraryCarpentry/week-one-library-carpentry)', though there are no pre-requisites in terms of skills or knowledge required to complete this lesson.
+This lesson follows on from '[Week One: Basics](https://github.com/data-lessons/library-data-intro)', though there are no pre-requisites in terms of skills or knowledge required to complete this lesson.

 _____
 ### Installation (to be completed before the session)